-CIS utility software is a Customer Information System that manages all customer data, billing processes, and service delivery for energy suppliers.
-It processes meter readings, calculates bills, handles customer accounts, and maintains accurate records across electricity, gas, and water services.
-Modern cloud-based CIS platforms integrate with smart meters and IoT devices for automated operations and real-time data management.
+CIS utility software is a Customer Information System that centralises all customer data, automates billing processes, and manages end-to-end service delivery for energy suppliers.
+As a core CIS billing platform, it processes smart meter readings, calculates complex tariffs, handles customer accounts, and maintains accurate records across electricity, gas, and water services.
+Modern cloud-based CIS administration software integrates with smart meters, IoT devices, and payment platforms for fully automated operations, real-time data management, and seamless CIS and payment platform integration.

 What is CIS utility software and why do energy companies need it?